udexon/Webpp/W+010_querySelector.md

 - c. "automation" front end: Selenium Python, Java, Casperjs, Phantonmjs, etc.

 The unique stack machine architecture and reverse polish notation syntax of Phoscript allow it to be implemented as a metaprogramming shell easily within any of the programming language and framework mentioned above, as we shall illustrate.

+3. Question (1) above will be solved with the following use case / modules:

+- a.
+A YouTube page is opened using Python Selenium Chrome driver (browser).
+- b. `<script>` elements are removed from the page source and then the page source is saved as a local file.
+- c.
+The cloned local copy of YouTube page is opened using Selenium Chrome driver again.
+-